Ravipanavi/Linear-Regression-Assignment/README.md

 - Pandas
 - Seaborn
 - Matplotlib
+- Sklearn - train_test_module
+- Linear Regressionmodule

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 We would like to express our gratitude to the consumer finance company for providing the loan dataset and the opportunity to work on this project.
-Special thanks to our team members and mentors for their guidance, as well as to the data science community for offering invaluable resources that helped shape our analysis and recommendations.
+Special thanks to our mentors for their guidance, as well as to the data science community for offering invaluable resources that helped shape our analysis and recommendations.

-- This project was based on https://www.upgrad.com

 ## Contact
-Created by Ravi & Revanth
+Created by Ravi P
-ravipanavirs@gmail.com and revanth.nkps@gmail.com
+ravipanavirs@gmail.com

 - "Feel free to reach out us if you need anything!"